projecttacoma/deqm-test-server/README.md

 To use, first POST a measure bundle into your database, then send a GET request to `http://localhost:3000/4_0_1/Measure/<your-measure-id>/$data-requirements`.

 Check out the [$data-requirements operation spec](https://www.hl7.org/fhir/measure-operation-data-requirements.html) for more information.

+#### `$collect-data`

+This operation supports the DEQM invited pull workflow for collecting patient-specific data for a measure.
+To use, first POST a measure bundle into your database, then send a valid FHIR `Parameters` object in a POST request to `http://localhost:3000/4_0_1/Measure/$collect-data`.

+Supported parameters include:

+- `measureUrl`: canonical URL of the measure to collect data for
+- `periodStart`: start of the measurement period
+- `periodEnd`: end of the measurement period
+- `subject`: patient reference for the subject of data collection
+- `dataEndpoint`: embedded FHIR R4 `Endpoint` resource identifying the FHIR server to query for patient data

+The current implementation supports one patient and one measure, requires `dataEndpoint`, does not yet support `subjectGroup`, and returns a `Parameters` resource containing a transaction `Bundle` with a data-collection `MeasureReport`.

+See the [DEQM $collect-data operation spec](https://hl7.org/fhir/uv/deqm/2026May/en/OperationDefinition-collect-data.html) for more information.

 #### `$submit-data`